-An alternate method would be to buy a bluetooth adapter like this one for $27.
+An alternate method would be to buy a bluetooth adapter like this one.
 This might be a little advanced for a race car, but it will get rid of an extra wire that may be in your way otherwise.
 And this one uses regular RCA cables to connect to your amp.

 Now you can do away with your radio and any other factory sound system you have and get way better and louder sound than what came in your car and still stay light enough for the track.

 My personal setup in my Miata is a Pioneer mechless single din head unit with bluetooth and the factory speakers.
 The mechless (no CD player) radio is lighter and has more features than the stock radio.
-The one I have is very similar to the newer MVH-X390BT ($92 on Amazon) and it works great.
+The one I have is very similar to this newer MVH-X390BT (check price on Amazon) and it works great.